gil-son/dsmovie/subtitled-by-language/English/part4/README.md

 export default NavBar;
 ```

-- E no arquivo style.css
+- And in the style.css file

 ```